 \subsection{MLIR}

 Multi-Level Intermediate Representation (MLIR)~\cite{MLIR} comprises a front-end translating high-level languages (we herein consider C/C++) into intermediate representations (IRs).
 In particular, MLIR supports dialects (i.e. IR variants), allowing compiler designers to define domain-specific operations, types, and attributes~\cite{ml_cgra,mlir_cgra}.
 As a sub-project of LLVM, MLIR ensures compatibility with commonly used LLVM optimization passes and the C/C++ parsing front end.
-We leverage MLIR’s ability to represent both control flow and data flow at the IR level, which facilitates graph transformations in the middle end.
-By integrating our defined hardware-specific operations into MLIR, we achieve one-to-one operation mapping to the hardware in the back end.
+We take advantage of the ability of MLIR to represent both the control flow and the data flow at the IR level, which facilitates graph transformations in the middle end.
+By integrating our defined hardware-specific operations into MLIR, we achieve a one-to-one operation mapping to the hardware in the back end.